-5.4 A wide variety of business and industrial space is most needed in Greater Cambridge, in terms of location, size, function and price, in order to support the growth of the economy, offering choice to meet an occupier's individual needs:
+A wide variety of business and industrial space is most needed in Greater Cambridge, in terms of location, size, function and price, in order to support the growth of the economy, offering choice to meet an occupier's individual needs:

 "The requirements for physical space, like finance, have stages.
 What a business needs in its start-up phase is different to its needs as it matures and grows.
-It is vital, if an innovation ecosystem is to be effective for there to be variety and availability at every stage4.
+It is vital, if an innovation ecosystem is to be effective for there to be variety and availability at every stage1.

-- 5.5 Flexible commercial space in urban and rural areas supports the growth of local business and strengthens opportunities for local supply chains to engage in the growth industries of the region.
-Local supply chains are recognised by the UK Government as a means of delivering 'clean growth' (UK Industrial Strategy) as they contribute to the Strategy's mission to halve energy use in new buildings, partly by facilitation of local supply chains. - 5.6 The Science and Technology sector is the engine of the Cambridge Phenomenon that has driven the economy and it will remain an important part of the local economy and job market.
-Alongside, it is important to have all types of commercial space to provide for a wide range of job opportunities and to serve Greater Cambridge at close quarters to not overly rely on longdistance travel to service the area with goods and services.
-Further prime office floorspace in high quality developments is also needed to consolidate and expand the world class facilities which have recently put CB1 on the international property investment map.
+5.5 Flexible commercial space in urban and rural areas supports the growth of local business and strengthens opportunities for local supply chains to engage in the growth industries of the region.
+Local supply chains are recognised by the UK Government as a means of delivering 'clean growth' (UK Industrial Strategy) as they contribute to the Strategy's mission to halve energy use in new buildings, partly by facilitation of local supply chains.

-4 Cambridgeshire and Peterborough Industrial Strategy 2019 p 41
+1 Cambridgeshire and Peterborough Industrial Strategy 2019 p 41